sib-swiss/RNAseq-introduction-training/docs/day1/mapping.md

 ## Mapping reads onto the reference

-**Task :** Using STAR, align one of the FASTQ files from the Ruhland2016 study against the mouse genome.
+**Task :** Using STAR, align ONE of the FASTQ files from the Ruhland2016 study against the mouse genome.

- * Use the full indexed genome at `/shared/home/SHARED/DATA/Mouse_STAR_index/`
+ * Use the full indexed genome at `/shared/data/DATA/Mouse_STAR_index/`
  * **IMPORTANT**: on the server use the following option in your STAR commands: `--outTmpDir /tmp/${SLURM_JOB_USER}_${SLURM_JOB_ID}/`
  * Generate a BAM file sorted by coordinate
  * Generate a geneCounts file